 It’s OK to keep your fine jewelry in a jewelry chest but when it comes to your more playful accent pieces, have them out in the open so you can see what you have.

 Get lots of organizing ideas from my Pinterest board.

 5. Get in the habit of planning your outfits ahead of time.

-Doing this will allow you to play with your accessories when you’re not in a rush.
+Doing this will allow you to choose your wardrobe pieces and play with your accessories when you’re not in a rush.
 Lay everything out on the top of your dresser the night before.

 That long necklace can be doubled for a whole new look.

 You can wear your vintage scarf as a headband.

 Attach a pin to a strand of pearls.